oils-for-unix/oils/doc/ysh-tour.md

 - 42 for integers
 -->

-This document describes the [Oil language]($xref:oil-language) from **clean slate** perspective.
-We don't assume you know Unix shell or the compatible [OSH language]($xref:osh-language), but shell users will see similarities, simplifications, and upgrades.
+This document describes the [YSH]($xref) language from **clean slate** perspective.
+We don't assume you know Unix shell or the compatible [OSH]($xref), but shell users will see similarities, simplifications, and upgrades.

-Remember, Oil is for Python and JavaScript users who avoid shell!
+Remember, YSH is for Python and JavaScript users who avoid shell!
 See the [project FAQ][FAQ] for more color on that.

 [FAQ]: https://www.oilshell.org/blog/2021/01/why-a-new-shell.html